 Being able to easily change capacitors, tap transformers and coils will allow you to use your system for multiple applications if you so desire.
 Some systems even automatically update their taps based on the load.

 Is your vendor focused on induction?
 For example, if you want temperature logging and monitoring, does your vendor have a solution?
 If you have a large part, can they offer a flexible coil that will work for you?
-If you’re focused in a unique application like nanoparticle heating, can a tailored solution be offered?
+If you’re focused on a unique application like nanoparticle heating, can a tailored solution be offered?
 Do they have temperature control and monitoring options?

 Service and Support

 Is the supplier you’re considering set up to support you?
 Do they stand behind their product and offer a two-year warranty?
 Can they come, set you up, and do training?
+Do they offer global support?
 Consider whether they actually make the equipment (and therefore really know the equipment), and if they have a team that can get to you efficiently.

 Again, do they actually manufacture the equipment?
 Have they been around a while?
 Are their clients saying good things?
 Learning about the vendor’s reputation will give you invaluable peace of mind.